kali-hacker-virtual/favourite_code_in_python/README.md

 # favourite_code_in_python
-insert favourite code in python
+## Insert favourite code in python
+Any working code is allowed
 ## filename=(username)_main.py